 - Creating a Virtual Machine

 - Configuring a Virtual Machine

-- o Model configuration
+- Model configuration

 - o CPU and optimization configuration

 - Memory configuration

 - Graphics configuration

 - Storage configuration

 - Terminal device configuration

-- o Ethernet configuration
+- Ethernet configuration

 - o Audio configuration

 - GPIB device configuration

 - USB configuration

-- License settings
+- o License settings

-- o Log configuration
+- Log configuration

 - Virtual Machine Context Menu

 - o Running a virtual machine

-- o Accessing the virtual machine settings
+- Accessing the virtual machine settings

-- Renaming a VM
+- o Renaming a VM

-- Removing a VM from the Charon-SSP Manager list
+- o Removing a VM from the Charon-SSP Manager list

 - Deleting a VM from disk

 - Host System Network Configuration

 - Miscellaneous Management Tasks

 Editing the configuration of an emulator instance after an upgrade from an older version of Charon-SSP may apply changes to the configuration of an emulated system that will make the configuration incompatible with the older version of Charon-SSP.
 It is therefore strongly recommended to save a backup copy of the emulator configurations before using a new version of the Charon-SSP Manager or manually adding new features.

-The default configuration file location when the Charon Manager is used to configure emulated SPARC systems: /opt/charon-agent/ssp-agent/ssp/<sparc-family>/<vm-name>
+The default configuration file location when the Charon Manager is used to configure emulated SPARC systems:

+/opt/charon-agent/ssp-agent/ssp/<sparc-family>/<vm-name>

 If the Charon-SSP Manager is not used, the location can be selected by the user at his/her convenience.
-To save the files, you can, for example, just copy the files to a safe location or save them as a TAR or ZIP archive to an external device.
+To save the files, you can, for example, write them to a TAR or ZIP archive on an external device.